yp87/leaf2mqtt/README.md

 | leaf/{vin}/command/battery | charge | Request the Leaf to start charging  |

-:information_source: note that the status and commands for the first vehicle are also supported on the same topic without the {vin}.
+:information_source: Note that the status and commands for the first vehicle are also supported on the same topic without the {vin}.

 :warning: Not all status and commands are supported for a given leaf type due to Carwings, NissanConnectNA or NissanConnect api limitations.